ai4os/ai4-docs/source/help/faq.rst

 ================================

 This page gathers know issues of the platform, along with possible solutions.
-If your issue does not appear here, please contact support.
+If your issue does not appear here, please :doc:`contact support </help/index>`.

 ..
 TODO: check if the FAQ issues still apply